Score-based generative emulation of impact-relevant Earth system model outputs: Emulation of forced simulations

 \subsection{Distributional change with warming}

-It is expected that not only the mean response may shift with warming, but higher-order features of climate variables' anomaly distributions can change with warming.
-We propose to examine how well the emulator can reproduce these changes with warming.
+Warming is anticipated to affect not only the mean response, but also higher-order characteristics of the anomaly distributions of climate variables.
+We examine how accurately the emulator can reproduce these distributional changes with warming.
+We focus on SSP2-4.5 because it is a common pathway in impact assessment, and allows to evaluate emulator skill beyond the high-forcing conditions of SSP3-7.0.

 Figure~\ref{fig:joy} compares anomaly distributions for the four emulated variables in two states: the pre-industrial control climate and the end of the century under SSP2-4.5.
 The distributions are plotted for a selection of regions where the climate change signal has emerged in the ESM outputs under SSP2-4.5.
 The emulator seems to reproduce the main distributional shifts seen in the ESM output.
 While some bias is visible for emulated temperature anomalies over tropical Africa, the bulk of each distribution appears well captured by the end of the century for the regions considered.
 In particular, the emulation of the change in skewness for wind speed over South America and relative humidity over India is appreciable, highlighting its ability to reproduce higher-order distributional shifts that Gaussian distributions cannot represent.